-Written homework: You will be assigned several conceptual problems each week.
-These problems are a variety of problems from the textbook, along with supplement problems.
+Written homework: You will be assigned several conceptual problems out of the textbook each week.
 You are expected to write up complete, legible, and logical solutions to these problems, which will be graded by your Teaching Assistant.
 Each problem should be written using complete sentences to explain your steps.
 You may work together on homework to understand the problems and even to solve them (in fact, we recommend it).
 However, when you write up your solutions, this should be done independently, and in your own words.
 Thus it is your own language and your own work.
 If you are wondering if you crossed the line, ask yourself "Could I start over and redo this on my own, and would it basically look like this?"
 If not, then you are submitting someone else's work (plagiarism).
 Copying homework solutions from the internet also constitutes plagiarism.
 All cases of plagiarized homework will be submitted to the Honor Code Board.
 Homework will be collected in and returned in Thursday recitations.
 Late homework will not be accepted, but your lowest two homework scores will be dropped.
 Your homework must be stapled and labeled with your section number to be counted for credit.